earthcubeprojects-chords/chords/bin/ssl/ssl.md

 docker cp $(docker-compose ps -q nginx):/etc/letsencrypt/etc-letsencrypt.tar .
 ```

+## Renewal
+**nginx will need to be restarted after a certificate has been renewed.
+How to automate this?**

 ## Debugging
 - See these [debugging tools](https://certbot.eff.org/faq#what-tools-can-i-use-for-debugging-my-site-s-https-configuration) when you are having problems.